Convergence of the Weighted Yamabe Flow: Introduction

 By formulas of first variations in \cite[Theorem 1.174]{Besse87}, direct calculation shows that evolution equations for $R_g$, $\Delta \phi$ and $|\nabla \phi|^2$ are

 Hence, by the definition of $R^m_{\phi}$,

-where $\Delta_{g(t), \phi(t)}$ is the weighted Laplacian on $(M^n, g(t), e^{-\phi(t)}{\rm dvol}_{g(t)}, m)$. \begin{rem}{The weighted Laplacian:} Let $(M^n, g, v^{m}{\rm dvol}_g)$ be a smooth metric measure space.
+where $\Delta_{g(t), \phi(t)}$ is the weighted Laplacian on $(M^n, g(t), e^{-\phi(t)}dV_{g(t)}, m)$. \begin{rem}{The weighted Laplacian:} Let $(M^n, g, v^{m}dV_g)$ be a smooth metric measure space.
 The weighted Laplacian $\Delta_{\phi}: C^{\infty}(M)\to C^{\infty}(M)$ is the operator

-It is formally self-adjoint with respect to the measure $e^{-\phi}{\rm dvol}_{g}$, see \cite{Case15} for more details. \end{rem} Equation (\ref{eq:R}) is analogous to the evolution of the scalar curvature along the normalized Yamabe flow.
-We adapt an argument of Brendle \cite{Brendle05} to establish long-time existence and convergence of the weighted Yamabe flow. \begin{teor} On a smooth metric measure spaces $(M^n, g, e^{-\phi}{\rm dvol}_g, m)$, where $(M^n, g)$ is a closed Riemannian manifold of dimension $n\geqslant3$, for every choice of the initial metric and the measure, the weighted Yamabe flow (\ref{flow}) exists for all time and converges to a metric with constant weighted scalar curvature. \end{teor} This article is organized as follows.
+It is formally self-adjoint with respect to the measure $e^{-\phi}dV_{g}$, see \cite{Case15} for more details. \end{rem} Equation (\ref{eq:R}) is analogous to the evolution of the scalar curvature along the normalized Yamabe flow.
+Noting that the flow (\ref{flow}) is subcritical in the sense that $\frac{2(n+m)}{n+m-2}<\frac{2n}{n-2}$.
+As a result, we can establish the sequential compactness in Proposition \ref{prop:com}, which is the main difference between the classical Yamabe flow and (\ref{flow}).
+Moreover, we adapt an argument of Brendle \cite{Brendle05} to establish long-time existence and convergence of the weighted Yamabe flow. \begin{teor} On a smooth metric measure spaces $(M^n, g, e^{-\phi}dV_g, m)$, where $(M^n, g)$ is a closed Riemannian manifold of dimension $n\geqslant3$, for every choice of the initial metric and the measure, the weighted Yamabe flow (\ref{flow}) exists for all time and converges to a metric with constant weighted scalar curvature. \end{teor} This article is organized as follows.
+As mentioned above, we first deal with the positive case.

 In Section 2 we prove that the conformal factor $w(t)$ can not blow up in finite time by controlling $w(t)$ from above and below on the interval $[0,T]$.
 The long-time existence follows from this.